wle8300/NSWatercooler-Server/README.md

 - monthly fees for outfits ~35/month
 - monthly fees for characters to use scheduler and other unlocked features ~3/month
 - sell merchandise (vinyl toys, tshirts, stickers, patches, hoodies)
+- get the ear of Andy Sites and Wrel and give bug reports, feature requests

 # outfit benefits
 - paid-for fees to start a local Meetup®, $35 stipend/month for food & drinks